LofiSu/myBlog/docs/src/AboutMe.md

 # ✨ Coding with dream

-🌱Hello, this is SuSu 😊 Nice to meet you~
+🌱 Hello, this is SuSu 😊 Nice to meet you~

+🌱 1.26.2006 born in Chengdu.

 💡 I am a software engineering student.